elusivebot/elusivebot-docs/docs/edge/direct/design.md

 ### JSON messages

-This would allow the service to pass metadata and non text events, which might be desired in the future.
-However, it would complicate interacting with the service and is not immediately necessary to fufill the requirements.
+Instead of sending and receiving raw text, delimited by newlines, the service could receive formatted data, likely JSON.
+This would allow metadata to be transmitted, but increase the complexity of the service.

+Given it's not immediately useful, revisit if the need arises down the road.

 ### Higher level protocols